-- Back up all non-DOS files. - Load VREPAIR and select Set VRepair Options.
+- Back up all non-DOS files. - Load the vrepair function and select Set VRepair Options.
 Then select the Remove Name Space Support from the Volume and Write All Directory and FAT Entries to Disk options.
 Then exit to the main menu.
 Run VREPAIR > Repair a Volume on the volume that would not mount.